Azyura203/KaneDocs/CONTRIBUTING.md

-# Contributing to KaneDocs
+# Contributing to KODEX

-Thank you for your interest in contributing to KaneDocs!
+Thank you for your interest in contributing to KODEX!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute